A clamshell on a Brooklyn beach inspired Candy Cummings to invent a pitch that still vexes batters more than 150 years later: the curveball.

 W.A.
 “Candy” Cummings pitched first curve ball in baseball history.
 Invented curve as amateur ace of Brooklyn Stars in 1867.
 Ended long career as Hartford pitcher in National League’s first year 1876.

 With thanks to Ghosts in the Gallery at Cooperstown: Sixteen Forgotten Members of the Hall of Fame by David L. Fleitz.
-This story was updated from the 2014 version.
+This story was updated in 2022.